Read with BonusRead with Bonus

 I heard quick footsteps behind me.
 I didn't need to turn around to know who it was – I'd recognize those steps anywhere after fourteen years of training together.

 I couldn't look at him.
 If I did, all my resolve would crumble.
-We'd grown up together in this gym, shared every triumph and failure since we were four years old.
+We'd grown up together in this training center, shared every triumph and failure since we were four years old.

 My throat tightened.
 I wanted to tell him everything – about William's threats, about how this wasn't my choice, about how desperately I wished I could stay.
 But I couldn't drag Thomas into this nightmare.
 He deserved better than to be caught up in my family's darkness.

 Instead, I hugged him tightly, breathing in the familiar scent of chalk and sweat that always clung to him after practice.
-For a moment, I let myself imagine a different future – one where we'd go to college together, maybe even compete in the Olympics as partners.
+For a split second, I let myself imagine a different reality—one where we went to college together, trained for the Olympics side by side, built a life on our own terms.

 "Jasmine..."
 Thomas's voice was barely a whisper.
 "What aren't you telling me?"